 - Demonstrate a critical approach to the analysis of gender, sex, and sexuality that incorporates intersectionality, transnationality, and cultural diversity. - Apply theoretical concepts of gender and sexuality to your own life, including why and how you might embrace, resist, and/or alter gender and sexuality norms. - Apply theoretical concepts of gender and sexuality to other disciplines at the local, national, and global level. - Implement efficient research skills and communicate findings in well-developed arguments.

-Required courses (at least 3 courses must be at the 3000 level or above):
+Required courses (at least 2 courses must be at the 2000 level or above and 1 course at the 3000 level):